Isaiah Chapter 19

 God will destroy the idols just as He did with the 10 plagues He brought on Egypt and the Pharaoh in Genesis.
 We know that God can melt our hearts when He gets ready.

 Isaiah 19:2 “And I will set the Egyptians against the Egyptians: and they shall fight every one against his brother, and every one against his neighbor; city against city, [and] kingdom against kingdom.”

-In the physical, this could be speaking of the different rulers within the country fighting among their selves.
+In the physical, this could be speaking of the different rulers within the country fighting among themselves.
 This is speaking of upheaval within the country.
 In the spiritual sense, the world (Egypt), is always trying to do others in for their own self gain.

 They do not care whether it is a brother, or not.
 They are thinking of their own flesh and do not care what happens to others.

 Noted for its internal strife through the centuries, the nation will experience even worse under God’s judgment.

 Isaiah 19:3 “And the spirit of Egypt shall fail in the midst thereof; and I will destroy the counsel thereof: and they shall seek to the idols, and to the charmers, and to them that have familiar spirits, and to the wizards.”